Rudra-Sankha-Sinhamahapatra/Resourcify/README.md

 You can run the entire application (frontend and backend) locally using Docker.

 ### **Build and Run Docker Image:**
+- on a special note if you are using docker for local setup then remove the .env and node_modules from your local device otherwise docker run may fail

 1. **Navigate to the project root directory:**
    ```bash